fisherstevenk/kyberJCE/README.md

 </project>
 ```

-The "builds" directory contains a compiled OpenJDK 13.0.2 version of this library (get OpenJDK 13 here: https://jdk.java.net/archive/ ) and an Oracle JDK 18 version.
+The "builds" directory contains a compiled OpenJDK 13.0.2 version (kyberJCE-0.0.1-JDK13.jar) of this library (get OpenJDK 13 here: https://jdk.java.net/archive/ ) and a signed Oracle JDK 18 version (kyberJCE-2.1.1.jar).
+Both jar files have an md5 hash file for verification.

 The initial creation of this code was translated from this Go implementation of [Kyber (version 3)](https://github.com/symbolicsoft/kyber-k2so).
 After getting that to work, the code was modified into a JCE (unsigned).
 The Diffie-Hellman OpenJDK 11 code was used as a base.

 Kyber has three different parameter sets: 512, 768, and 1024.
 Kyber-512 aims at security roughly equivalent to AES-128, Kyber-768 aims at security roughly equivalent to AES-192, and Kyber-1024 aims at security roughly equivalent to AES-256.

 ## Loading the Kyber JCE
-**Because the JAR isn't signed, you cannot import it into the Oracle JDK.**  You can however import this into OpenJDK.
-You will need to add these two lines to your program:
+There are a couple ways to load the Kyber JCE.
+One way is to add these two lines to your program:

 ```bash
 Security.setProperty("crypto.policy", "unlimited");